HomeSpan/HomeSpan/docs/Extras.md

 * `void start(uint8_t _numCycles, uint8_t tickTime)`

  * starts the transmission of the pulse train stored in the pulse train memory buffer.
 The signal will be output on the *pin* specified when RFControl was instantiated.
-Note this is a blocking call– the method waits until transmission is completed before returning.
+Note this is a blocking call—the method waits until transmission is completed before returning.
 This should not provide a noticeable delay in program operations since most RF/IR pulse trains are only a few tens-of-milliseconds long

    * *numCycles* - the total number of times to transmit the pulse train (i.e. a value of 3 means the pulse train will be transmitted once, followed by 2 additional  re-transmissions)